 Especially the market analysis should have interested anyone planning to enter the VR domain.
 The numbers were confirming the actual starting situation for the market, but the outlooks were promising in the wake of two big players appearing on the scene, Sony with PS VR in the console domain and Google with Daydream in Mobile VR.
 The industrial market takes shape for a more predictable and robust period of system installments.
 However, the predictable hint to a gap between the ongoing VR market establishment and a later VR mass market could be figured out as well, rendering the upstarting situation for VR economics still an unstable one for the years to come.

-Some presentations on the show floor of the GDCE already took a run-up to overcome this gap: South Corean company Swing is starting up a service for watching VR gaming live on the internet like we know in videogaming from Twitch.
+Some presentations on the show floor of the GDCE already took a run-up to overcome this gap: South Korean company Swing is starting up a service for watching VR gaming live on the internet as we know in video gaming from Twitch.
 Intel showcased a practical scanning solution for photo-realistic avatar generation with the possibility to integrate the avatar seamlessly into gaming engines for further applications.